huilinghe19/sardana_practise/README.md

 install itango3 with python3 :

-uninstall all version. install from this way: sudo apt install python3-itango
+uninstall all version. install from this way: sudo apt install python3-itango pkg_resources.DistributionNotFound: The 'PyTango>=9.2.5' distribution was not found and is required by sardana
 # Install sardana unter python3
 Working directly from Git